AAK121/Hushh_Hackathon_Team_Mailer/README.md

 </div>

 ### Inspiration
-Imagine having a team of AI assistants that actually understand your needs and work together seamlessly. **Hushh AI Agent Ecosystem** is a collection of smart AI agents that help you with email marketing, financial advice, research, calendar management, and remembering important details about your relationships—all while keeping your privacy secure.
+Imagine having a team of AI assistants that actually understand your needs and work together seamlessly. **Hushh AI Agent Ecosystem** is a collection of smart AI agents that help you with email marketing, research, calendar management, and remembering important details about your relationships—all while keeping your privacy secure.

 ### DEMO VIDEO:
 [Demonstration Video](https://drive.google.com/drive/folders/1RyGEkpi7KWCgS9ABf774KpVJNjQ8FRQ0?usp=sharing)